lee-orr/spin-message-trigger/README.md

 ### Trigger Definition
 The trigger definition object contains two fields - the type, which must be "message", and a dictionary of broker configs.
 Each broker config contains a broker type - a value which changes based on the message broker type - and a gateway definition.

-More info on the broker config is below.
+More info on the broker types & gateway definition is below.

 In the example, this section looks like this: